 She sold them in 1988 for $165,000, and a private collector owns them now.

-Another pair was stolen while on loan to the Judy Garland Museum in Grand Rapids, Minnesota in 2005 and disappeared.
+Another pair was stolen while on loan to the Judy Garland Museum in Grand Rapids, Minnesota, in 2005 and disappeared.
 Police searched the surrounding area, even diving into nearby Tioga Mine Pit Lake on the hunch that they may have been chucked in the water after the crime, but found nothing.
-Even a $1 million reward failed to shake them loose.
+A $1 million reward was offered.
+FBI agents recoverd that pair in 2018.

 Warner parted with his pair in 1981 for just $12,000 to an anonymous buyer.
 He was one of the first men on the west coast diagnosed with AIDS, and he was struggling to pay his medical bills.
 He died in 1984.